kubernetes/enhancements/keps/sig-autoscaling/5053-hpa-fallback/README.md

 reduce the criticality of the metrics APIs and improve the overall robustness of the autoscaling system.
-This change allows users to define safe scaling actions, both as scaling to a predefined maximum or holding the current scale (current behaviour), ensuring workloads remain operational and better aligned with user-defined requirements during unexpected disruptions.
+This change allows users to define safe scaling actions, both as scaling to a predefined maximum or holding the current scale (current behavior), ensuring workloads remain operational and better aligned with user-defined requirements during unexpected disruptions.

 Additionally, the community has also expressed interest in addressing this